 Complex systems exhibit important scalar dynamics from two perspectives.
 First, they are often built up from nested sub-systems, which themselves may be complex systems.
-Second, at a given scale of inquiry within the system, there will be a tendency for the system to exhibit some form of power-law (or scale-free) dynamics in terms of how the system operates.
+Second, at a given scale of inquiry within the system, there will be a tendency for the system to exhibit Power Laws (or scale-free) dynamics in terms of how the system operates.
 This simply means that there will be a tendency in the system for a small number of elements within the system to dominate: this system domination can manifest in different ways, such as intensity (earthquakes) frequency (citations) or physical size (road networks).
-In all cases a small ratio of system components (earthquakes, citations, or roads) exert a large ratio of system impact.
-Understanding how and why this operates is important in the study of complexity.
+In all cases a small ratio of system components (earthquakes, citations, or roads) carry a large ratio of system impact.
+Understanding how and why this operates is important to the study of complexity.

 Various definitions of complexity try to capture this shifting nature of agent versus whole, and how this alters depending on the scale of inquiry.
 Definitions thus point to complex adaptive systems as being hierarchical, or operating at micro, meso, and macro level.
 In his seminal article The Architecture of Complexity, Herbert Simon describes such systems as 'composed of interrelated sub-systems, each of the latter being, in turn, hierarchic in structure until we reach some lowest level of elementary subsystem'.